-When you suffer from chronic pain you can feel frustrated and disappointed when doctors can’t identify the pain’s source.
-Nerve entrapment is a common cause of pain that’s often overlooked.
-Paul Tortland, DO, and Jeffrey LaVallee, MD, at New England Stem Cell Institute specialize in the diagnosis of nerve entrapment and offers a treatment that can provide the long-term relief you’ve been looking for.
-For a consultation, call the office in Glastonbury, Connecticut, or request an appointment online.
+When you suffer from chronic pain, it can be frustrating and disappointment when doctors can’t identify the pain’s source.
+Nerve entrapment is a common cause of chronic pain that’s often overlooked.
+Dr. Paul Tortland and Dr. Jeffrey LaVallee at New England Stem Cell Institute specialize in the diagnosis of nerve entrapment and offer a treatment that can provide the long-term relief you’ve been looking for.

 Nerve pain can be caused by many factors, but the most common is a direct injury to a nerve, such as a bruise or overstretching, or nerve entrapment.

-Symptoms of nerve entrapment depend on the affected nerve.
-In addition to pain, you can also experience:
+The symptoms of nerve entrapment depend on the affected nerve.
+In addition to pain, you may also experience:

-Simple nerve entrapment is often easily treated with soft tissue release techniques used in physical therapy or with special soft tissue treatments such as A.R.T.
-(Active Release Technique) or Graston technique.
+Simple nerve entrapment is often easily treated with soft tissue release techniques used in physical therapy or with special treatments such as A.R.T.
+(Active Release Technique) or the Graston technique.